Age is just a number: Reggie Rockstone breaks silence after winning MMA fight

-- Reggie Rockstone won his debut MMA fight at age 61, defeating William Nortey Addo with a rear-naked choke in the second round of their exhibition bout
+- Reggie Rockstone won his debut MMA fight defeating William Nortey Addo with a rear-naked choke in the second round of their exhibition bout

 - He disclosed his main goal was to promote MMA in Ghana, using his celebrity status to draw attention to the growing sport rather than prove superiority in the ring